hmz420/Code-of-LeetCode/README.md

 ## Structure
 ### Method
 * Diffirent kinds of feasible solutions are available here.
-You could try diversity ways to solve the same question and come up with your own new method!
+You could try more new ways to solve the same question and come up with your own new method!
 ### Note
 * Here are some valuable points of CS knowledge and conclusion for programming skills.
 ### Code